Nero10k/craftr1/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Rate Limiting
+## Rate Limiting and Background Jobs

-This project includes built-in rate limiting using Upstash Redis.
-Rate limits are configured for different types of routes:

-- Auth endpoints: 10 requests per minute
-- API endpoints: 100 requests per minute
-- Admin endpoints: 300 requests per minute
-- Stripe webhooks: 50 requests per minute

-### Setup Rate Limiting
+This project uses Upstash Redis for both rate limiting and background job processing.
+You'll need to set up a Redis instance through Upstash:

 1. Create a free account at [Upstash](https://upstash.com/)
 2. Create a new Redis database